awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 Create a build directory in the newly checked out repository, and execute CMake from it.

 `mkdir -p amazon-kinesis-video-streams-producer-sdk-cpp/build; cd amazon-kinesis-video-streams-producer-sdk-cpp/build; cmake .. `

+If you are building on Windows you need to generate `NMake Makefiles`, you should run `cmake .. -G "NMake Makefiles"`

 GStreamer and JNI is NOT built by default, if you wish to build both you MUST execute `cmake .. -DBUILD_GSTREAMER_PLUGIN=ON -DBUILD_JNI=TRUE`